How To Harvest And Make Nettle Tea

 Arthritis and Joint Pain

-My husband swears by my Nettle tea, he suffers from time to time with Joint inflammation and the nettle tea helps him manage the pain associated with it.
 Nettle has historically been used to treat pain, sore muscles and Arthritis.
 There are many studies and personal stories like ours that can attest to the benefits of nettle tea.
 It has also been found to be a very useful tonic for managing pain and inflammation caused by Osteoarthritis.

 Blood sugar

 Studies have shown that Nettle had some promising effects on blood glucose levels.
 It showed some advances in helping the pancreas make or release more insulin, the hormone that lowers blood sugar.
-The Nettle plant contains compounds that may mimic the effects of insulin.
-There are many Diabetics whom swear by Nettle Tea or Nettle Capsules as an aid in their Blood Sugar Management.

-Where To find Nettle
+Where To find Nettle?

 The common nettle plant is abundant and spreads quite easily.
 In the UK it is mostly native to riverbanks and in hedgerows, Woodland and grassy places.
 Nettles grow to around 2-5 ft tall and have coarsely toothed, pointed leaves that can be several inches long.